sccn/sccn.github.io/others/EEGLAB_and_python.md

 Python might not be ideal because it remains a programming language designed for programmers.
 For example,

--   It is hard to understand for novices why an n-size vector should be indexed, beginning at 0 and ending at n-1 (in MATLAB and R, vectors begin at position 1 and end at n).
--   Code indentation is a nice feature of Python.
+-   **Code indentation.** Code indentation is a nice feature of Python.
 However, this style does not come naturally to the novice programmer.
 It also makes copying and pasting code between file sources and the command line interface problematic (since a snippet of code will most likely have unwanted indentation when copied to the Python command line).
--   Python is much more object-oriented than MATLAB, sometimes requiring users to understand object-oriented concepts when calling functions.
+-   **Object-oriented notation.** Python is much more object-oriented than MATLAB, sometimes requiring users to understand object-oriented concepts when calling functions.
+MNE, for example, do not let you access EEG data structures.
+If you want to access some information, such as channel coordinates, you need to dig through the MNE code in the hope of finding the non-documented method that will return this information.
--   Python usually requires the user to install multiple external libraries; this can be tedious and does not come naturally to novices.
+-   **Where are my libraries?** Python usually requires the user to install multiple external libraries; this can be tedious and does not come naturally to novices.
 Even experienced users sometimes spend hours getting their library settings right.
 There are also other technical problems related to the operating system and library compatibility that can take hours or days to solve (we speak from experience).
--   Matrix manipulation in Python is not as intuitive as MATLAB.
+-   **Matrix for dummies!** It is hard to understand for novices why an n-size vector should be indexed, beginning at 0 and ending at n-1 (in MATLAB and R, vectors begin at position 1 and end at n).
+Matrix manipulation in Python is not as intuitive as MATLAB.
 For example, the already non-intuitive Python code to concatenate arrays
     <i>np.concatenate((np.array(\[\[/1,_2\],_\[5,_6\|1, 2\], \[5,
     6\]\]), np.array(\[1, 2\])))</i> will fail because, unlike MATLAB,